EnduranceCode/android-playground/README.md

 #### Project Overview

 The goal is to make an app that connects to the Internet to provide news articles on a chosen topic.

+### Project 7 - News App, Stage 2

+This project's code is stored in the branch [project7](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project7).

+#### Project Overview

+The goal is to provide a way for users to adjust preferences in app developed in [Project6](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project6) and remember which preferences they've chosen previously.

 ## Lessons

 ### Multi-screen Apps